USAFA-ECE/ece281-book/book/ICE/ICE2.md

 But!
 This conceptual device has no way for us to interact with it.
 However, if we go one level of abstraction lower:

-- We will map switches to inputs
+- We will map switches from our FPGA board to inputs
-- We will map LEDs to outputs
+- We will map LEDs from our FPGA board to outputs

 Now we can redraw our schematic as a block diagram: